reyisok/HonyGo_1.0/SECURITY.md

 2.  **Immunity Scope**: For security researchers who report vulnerabilities in accordance with this policy, we will not hold you liable for temporary project instability caused by normal testing operations (provided such operations do not exceed the scope of reasonable security testing).
 However, if your actions exceed the scope permitted by this policy and cause substantial damage to the project, we reserve the right to pursue legal recourse.

+3.  **Respect and Acknowledgment**: We respect the hard work and contributions of all security researchers.
+For those who successfully discover and report valid security vulnerabilities, we will publicly acknowledge your contribution in relevant project documents (e.g., security announcements, acknowledgment lists) to express our sincere gratitude.

 -----